 Routine childhood vaccinations

-Your child will be offered a range of vaccinations throughout their childhood from the age of two months to protect them against serious and potentially deadly diseases.
+Your child will be offered a range of vaccinations throughout their childhood from the age of 8 weeks, to protect them against serious and potentially deadly diseases.
 Vaccinations are safe and extremely effective.

 Find out more about vaccinations and why it's important to protect your child by watching these short videos.

 Measles video: Rachel's story on the NHS website